Carbohydrates

 Microcrystalline cellulose is purified, isolated colloidal crystalline cellulose derived from fibrous plants.
 It is a white, free-flowing powder that is odorless and insoluble in water.

-Pectins are heteropolysaccharides abundant in plant cell membranes.
-They are polymers galacturonic acid sup-units and are acid-stable gel formers obtained by extraction from apple or citrus peels.
+Pectin is a general term describing a group of heteropolysaccharides abundant in plant cell membranes.
+Pectins are polymers of galacturonic acid sub-units and are acid-stable gel formers obtained by extraction from apple or citrus peels.

 Potato Starch Modified is an off-white powder used as a thickener or emulsion stabilizer in skin care applications.
 It delivers a soft and velvety after-feel.
 The starch functions at low pH to provide stable viscosity and pH over time, both at ambient and accelerated aging conditions.